Rio Hondo College logo

 Transfers to: UC, CSU

-This is a foundational first semester art course and is open to all students interested in the fundamentals of visual thinking as they apply to all three dimensional media.
-This course provides an introduction to the concepts, applications, and art historical references related to three-dimensional art, and includes the basic elements and principles of three-dimensional design.
-Students will develop a visual vocabulary for creative expression through lecture, slide and video presentations, and studio projects using a variety of tools and written assignments.
+This introductory course is open to all students interested in the fundamentals of visual thinking as they apply to all three-dimensional media.
+The course provides an introduction to the concepts, applications, and art historical contexts related to three-dimensional art, and includes the basic elements and principles of three-dimensional design.
+Students explore topics such as planes, volume, and texture through the creative use of different materials like foam board, wire, or wood.

 US HISTORY (CSU GE D)GE3.0